Decades later: A look back at the infamous O.J. Simpson police chase

 It was one of the most watched and most notorious live events in United States TV history: O.J.
 Simpson’s low-speed police pursuit.

-On June 17, 1994, just two days after the brutal murders of his ex-wife Nicole Brown Simpson and her friend, Ron Goldman, Orenthal James (O.J.)
+On June 17, 1994, just five days after the brutal murders of his ex-wife Nicole Brown Simpson and her friend, Ron Goldman, Orenthal James (O.J.)
 Simpson would lead police on a 90-minute-long pursuit which ultimately ended in his arrest at his home in the affluent neighborhood of Brentwood, California.

 It’s been several decades since the infamous chase took place, so here’s a refresher on what happened.